 There seems to be an amount of confusion surrounding o-ring names and types.
-Here is information about them, in case you are trying to buy your own locally or from the internet.
+This page has lots of information, especially useful in cases of buying your own seals locally or from the internet.

 Most SAE (non-mectric, aka. decimal) o-rings are listed in a two-number form divided by a slash.
 For example: 12/70, 17/70, 12/90, 15/90, etc. This is refered to as the AS568A standard, or simply AS for short.
-I believe there may be other ways of classifying them, but it's what I see used a lot of times on other sources.
+It's the most common method of classifying o-rings in the States.
 The first number is the size of the o-ring, the second number is the durometer, both of which are explained later.

 The first number in the name is the o-ring size.
 This number isn't the actual size by itself, rather it corresponds to a set of pre-defined sizes (below).
 All AS standard o-rings have a "height" of 1/16", meaning the o-ring will be 1/16" high if you lay it down on the table.
 In this situation, the term "width" refers to the diameter of the o-ring cross-section, which is also 1/16" since the ring is a circular o-shape (with a diameter of 1/16").